MAZ-525

 MAZ-525 (BelAZ-525 from 1959) was a Soviet heavy truck produced by the Minsk Automobile Plant.
 Development started in 1949 at the Yaroslavl Automobile Plant Design Bureau as the YaAZ-225.
 It was planned to install a cab from the YaAZ-200, offset to the left.
-However, further technical documentation was passed on to MAZ where the design was substantially enhanced.
+Further technical documentation was passed on to MAZ where the design was substantially enhanced.

 Appearance

 The cab appearance changed slightly during production.
-On the early models the hood was the same width as the cab, in the later editions, it became much narrower.
-Initially, a guard was installed on the hood sides for safety while the engine was serviced, but was later removed.
+On the early models, the hood was the same width as the cab; in the later editions, it became much narrower.
+Initially, a guard was installed on the hood sides for safety while the engine was serviced, but it was later removed.